-Perhaps you’re contemplating planting your own garden.
-Maybe not for mass production but just for a basket of tomatoes or some pretty flowers to grace your table.
-What’s for certain is that the pandemic, with all the leisure time we were given during lockdown, has motivated even the least likely among us to get their hands dirty.
+Perhaps you’re contemplating planting your own garden – maybe not for mass production but just for a basket of tomatoes or some pretty flowers to grace your table.
 Along with the full-body workout that planting provides (as well as the expected harvest), there are remarkable mental health benefits associated with gardening.
 Let’s dig into the therapeutic fruit that some minor planting can deliver.

 Most of us are a far cry from the organic, outdoorsy lifestyles our parents and grandparents once lived and thrived on.
 As technology advances, what was once fun and interactive has been swapped for a life with our blue screen devices, stuck within the four walls of our home.

 Simple activities like planting, sowing, and reaping is what’s needed, not only to break our techno-addiction but to get a great workout without the gym membership!
 What may not seem like your typical cardio workout can easily burn 200-500 calories an hour, according to an article on www.gardenorganic.org.uk.
 The study goes on to inform that gardening is, after weight training, the second-best option for increasing bone density.
 Gardening is known for developing and sustaining one’s endurance, flexibility, and strength.